xmake-io/xmake-gendoc/doc/en-us/api/description/builtin_variables/var_host.md

 #### Get the native operating system

-Refers to the host system of the current native environment, if you compile on macOS, then the system is: `macosx`
+Refers to the host system of the current native environment.
+If you compile on macOS, then the system is: `macosx`